February 21, 2018

 On Feb.
 21, 1965, black Muslim leader and civil rights activist Malcolm X, 39, was shot to death inside Harlem’s Audubon Ballroom in New York by assassins identified as members of the Nation of Islam.
 (Three men were convicted of murder and imprisoned; all were eventually paroled.)

 On this date:

-Copyright 2017 The Associated Press.
+Copyright 2018, The Associated Press.
 All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.